Speakers

 10551 Berlin

-Historical outline of the development of modern non-ionic X-ray contrast agents (RKM) based on organic iodine compounds - physicochemical requirements for the intravenously administered agents (absorption of X-rays, water solubility, viscosity, compatibility) - chemical aspects of synthesis in the laboratory and during upscaling (tonnes per year production) - areas of application ( Angiography, imaging of soft tissues etc) – Barium sulfate as an oral contrast agent – Alternatives to iodine as a signaling element? - RKM in the environment
+Historical outline of the development of modern non-ionic X-ray contrast media (XCM) based on organic iodine compounds – physicochemical requirements for intravenously administered agents (absorption of X-rays, water solubility, viscosity, tolerability) – chemical aspects of synthesis in the laboratory and in upscaling (annual ton production) – areas of application (angiography, imaging of soft tissues, etc.) – barium sulfate as an oral contrast agent – alternatives to iodine as a signaling element? - X-ray contrast media in the environment

 Duration: 45 minutes

-Target group: teachers and students of the upper secondary school level
+Target group: Teachers and students of upper secondary schools

 Gadolinium contrast agent for magnetic resonance imaging (MRI)

-Principle of MRI - paramagnetic gadolinium ion as a signal transmitter - intravenously administered metal chelates as compatible pharmaceuticals - open-chain and macrocyclic Gd complexes - thermodynamic / kinetic stability - organ-specific contrast agents (CM) - insights into the world of interdisciplinary pharmaceutical research in the search for new in- vivo diagnostics - discussion about the safety of CM.
+Principle of MRI – paramagnetic gadolinium ion as a signal generator – intravenously administered metal chelates as compatible pharmaceuticals – open-chain and macrocyclic Gd complexes – thermodynamic / kinetic stability – organ-specific contrast media (CM) – insights into the world of interdisciplinary pharmaceutical research in the search for new in vivo diagnostics – discussion about the safety of CM.

 Duration: 45-60 minutes

-Target group: teachers and students of the upper secondary school level
+Target group: Teachers and students of upper secondary schools

 Contributions of chemistry to imaging diagnostics: From X-ray and magnetic resonance contrast agents to PET tracers

-Overview lecture introducing the various techniques of modern clinical imaging (CT, MR, PET) with a focus on the contributions of (industrial) chemists to the interdisciplinary discovery of active ingredients for intravenously administered clinical contrast agents or PET tracers.
+Overview lecture introducing the different techniques of modern clinical imaging (CT, MR, PET) with a focus on the contributions of the (industrial) chemist to the interdisciplinary discovery of intravenously applicable clinical contrast agents or PET tracers.

 Duration: 45-60 minutes

-Target group: teachers and students of the upper secondary school level
+Target group: Teachers and students of upper secondary schools

 12489 Berlin: Professor Dr. Stefan Hecht